paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 (3) **Reimbursement for State or local benefits** — Subject to such terms and conditions as the Administrator may impose by regulation, if a System member or dependent elects to receive benefits from a State or local government under paragraph (2)(A), the Administrator shall reimburse the State or local government for the value of the benefits.

-(4) **Public safety officer claims** — Nothing in this subsection shall be construed to bar any claim by, or with respect to, any System member who is a public safety officer, as defined in section 1204 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([42 U.S.C.
-3796b](./chapter-046-justice-system-improvement.md#section-3796b)), for any benefits authorized under part L of title I of that Act ([42 U.S.C.
-3796](./chapter-046-justice-system-improvement.md#section-3796) et seq.).
+(4) **Public safety officer claims** — Nothing in this subsection shall be construed to bar any claim by, or with respect to, any System member who is a public safety officer, as defined in section 1204 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 [[34 U.S.C.
+10284](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10284&num=0&edition=prelim)], for any benefits authorized under part L of title I of that Act ([42 U.S.C.
+3796](./chapter-046-justice-system-improvement.md#section-3796) et seq.).11 See References in Text note below.

 **(i) Liability** A System member appointed into Federal service under subsection (f)(1), while acting within the scope of the appointment, shall be considered to be an employee of the Federal Government under [section 1346(b) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1346/b&num=0&edition=prelim) and chapter 171 of that title, relating to tort claims procedure.